 Also, due to the need for cutting-edge technological innovation, more and more cannabis industry jobs are now related to STEM fields.
 This means new and exciting industry opportunities for women in tech, millennials with a range of backgrounds, and those completely new to the industry.

-STEM careers within the cannabis industry
+STEM careers in the cannabis industry

 Many professional cannabis industry jobs exist that are targeted specifically to STEM fields.
 Jobs in high demand range from engineering in the cannabis industry, to software developers and plant biologists.
 Take a look at eight of the most sought-after cannabis careers, below.